dangets/presentations/thrust_intro/slides.md

 The vector template is meant to replace C's arrays.
 C arrays are basically typed pointers.
 These arrays have no notion of length, they are just pointers.
-If you need to store more elements than allocated, you have to manually reallocate memory and move the original contents.
+If you need to store more elements than allocated, you have to manually reallocate memory and move the original elements.

 The vector template does keep track of its length, and it takes care of memory management behind the scenes when needed.
 The elements are guaranteed to be stored